 - Entertainment to help you pass the time, such as books, magazines or games

-- Writing supplies, such as a pencil and a pad of paper to help you communicate since you'll be unable to talk at first
+- A communication method, such as a pencil and a pad of paper, a smartphone, or a computer, as you'll be unable to talk at first

 What you can expect